Impact

 Affected Systems

-All releases of Wireshark from version 4.4.0 through 4.4.16, and from 4.6.0 through 4.6.6, are affected.
-The impact is limited to the Wireshark application on the host where the dissection occurs.
+All releases of Wireshark from version 4.4.0 through 4.4.16 and from 4.6.0 through 4.6.6 are affected.
+The vulnerability solely impacts the Wireshark application on the host that performs the dissection; network infrastructure or other system components remain unaffected.

 Risk and Exploitability